-The Blaze Laserlight is fixed to the cycle frame and projects a green cycle-shaped image onto the ground around 6 metres ahead of the cycle.
+The Blaze Laserlight is fixed to the bicycle frame and projects a green bike-shaped image onto the ground around 6 metres ahead.

 Benefits of the Blaze Laserlight

 - The light can be seen from nearly all angles, helping make drivers and pedestrians aware of any approaching Santander Cycles - otherwise they might be unseen, for example when they are in a vehicle's blind spot

 - A trial showed that the lights help to increase confidence on the roads by making cyclists feel more visible